microsoft/semantic-kernel/docs/decisions/0045-kernel-content-graduation.md

 ## AudioContent Graduation

-Similar to `ImageContent` proposal `AudioContent` can be graduated to be a `BinaryContent` specialization with `Uri` as a dynamic property.
+Similar to `ImageContent` proposal `AudioContent` can be graduated to be a `BinaryContent`.

 #### Current

-- Has no support for referenced `Uri` audio content.
-- Is not a `BinaryContent` type
-- Don't support `Stream` type.
-- Don't support lazy retrieval.
+1. Current `AudioContent` does not derive support `Uri` referenced location
+2. `Uri` property is used for both data uri and referenced uri information
+3. `Uri` does not support large language data uri formats.
-- Don't have a clear way to indicate if the content is retrievable.
+4. Not clear to the `sk developer` whenever the content is readable or not.

 ```csharp
 public class AudioContent : KernelContent